drewwells/splash_api/README.md

 Downlaods images from [Splashbase](http://www.splashbase.co/)!

 Images are stored in `$HOME/.splash_api`.
-The latest images from splashbase and stored in this folder.
-Set your OS to randomly retrieve images from this folder to make user of this library.
+Run this periodically to download the latest images.
+Set your OS to randomly retrieve images from `$HOME/.splash_api` and you're good to go.

 ### Usage Instructions

     go get github.com/drewwells/splash_api/cmd/splash
     splash

-To check, but not download new images
+To check for new images, but not download them.

     splash -check